Health and Human Performance

 Environmental Health.
 Three semester hours.
 This course covers environmental health topics of importance to the health promotion practitioner.
 Environment is approached as one of the determinants of health for individuals and human populations.

-HHPH 220 - EMOTIONAL HEALTH
+HHPH 220 - FOUNDATION OF MENTAL HEALTH PROMOTION

 Hours: 3